Pennsylvania Route 132: Route description

 PA 132 begins at an intersection with PA 611 (Easton Road) in the community of Neshaminy in Warrington Township, heading to the southeast on Street Road, a roadway that alternates between a four-lane divided highway and an undivided five-lane road including a center left-turn lane.
 West of PA 611, Street Road continues northwest as State Route 3001 (SR 3001), an unsigned quadrant route, to Lower State Road.
-From its western terminus, the route heads through commercial areas before crossing the Little Neshaminy Creek and entering residential areas.
+From its western terminus, the route heads through commercial areas, passing south of The Shops at Valley Square, before crossing the Little Neshaminy Creek and entering residential areas.
 At the Valley Road intersection, the road crosses into Warminster Township and continues through suburban development as West Street Road.
 PA 132 enters commercial areas as it comes to a junction with PA 263 (York Road).
 Farther southeast, the road intersects Mearns Road.
 After crossing the New Hope Railroad at-grade about 300 ft north of that railroad meeting the terminus of SEPTA's Warminster Line, the route passes through industrial and business areas before intersecting PA 332 (Jacksonville Road).

 Past the PA 332 junction, the road continues through a mix of homes and businesses as East Street Road.
 The route passes northeast of the historic home Craven Hall and the John Fitch Steamboat Museum after intersecting Newtown Road.
 Upon crossing Davisville Road, PA 132 enters Upper Southampton Township and intersects Maple Avenue as it heads past more businesses as Street Road.
 The road has a junction with PA 232 (Second Street Pike) in the community of Southampton before passing over the Newtown Rail Trail and reaching an intersection with Churchville Road/Knowles Avenue.
 After running through wooded residential areas, the road crosses into Lower Southampton Township at the Stump Road junction and passes under Norfolk Southern's Morrisville Line before intersecting Buck Road.